livspaceeng/livspaceeng.github.io/vuejsonschemaform.md

 # Leveraging tree transformers (coming soon)
 You can get transform data in one json object to another using the schema as a key.
 To do this you must use the following functions.

-# Available renderers
-The library provides some renderers packed in.
-Some of them are not fully controlled by the schema.
-Note that if you write any custom components then you will be modifying the schema to suit your needs.
-Such small modifications are documented here:

 ## Date picker